Cowboys For Trump Leader Mad Trump Never Locked Hillary Up

-Category: World Politics Hits: 3At a QAnon conference in Las Vegas this weekend, Couy Griffin expressed anger that Hillary Clinton was not locked up, but he was.
+Category: World Politics Hits: 6At a QAnon conference in Las Vegas this weekend, Couy Griffin expressed anger that Hillary Clinton was not locked up, but he was.
 Do we need to talk about the fact that a QAnon conference took place at all?
 Who paid for that?
 How many attended?
 Were there insurrectionists planning the next rebellion?
 Inquiring minds want to know.
 But I digress...
 Couy Griffin is very, very angry that Donald Trump broke his promise to the fringiest of the fringe, going so far as to break with Trump over it.
 I guess he missed the post-2016 election "thank-you" rally in Michigan where Trump told everyone it was just a ploy all along.
 "No," he said as the crowd started to chant.
 "That played well before the election.
 Now?
 We don't care."
 Couy Griffin and his Q gang definitely care.
 "We supported President Trump because of his fight for justice as well," Griffin reminded the audience.
 "And for four years we cried, 'Lock her up.
 Lock her up.
 Lock her up.
 We know she's a criminal.
 What did the president tell us?
 'If I was in charge, [Hillary would] be in jail.'"
 "Ok, Mr. President, you're in charge of the law for four years," he continued.
 "At the end of your four year time, the only ones locked up were men like me, and others like me, that have stood by the president the strongest."

 Read more https://crooksandliars.com/2021/10/couy-griffin-dump-trump